mlazarev/midi/implementations/korg/ms2000/patches/BoardsOfCanada/BOCSunday_README.md

 # BOCSunday.syx - Original Boards of Canada Style Patches

-**16 original patches created from scratch using BOC synthesis principles**
+16 handcrafted patches created from scratch using BOC synthesis principles, plus 112 algorithmically generated for a full 128‑program bank.

 Created: 2025-01-19
 Bank Size: 37,163 bytes (128 patches, A01-H16)
-Unique Patches: 16 (A01-A16)
+Unique Patches: 128 (A01–H16)
-Filler Patches: 112 (B01-H16, repeats of "Lazy Sunday")
+Composition: 16 handcrafted (A01–A16) + 112 generated (B01–H16)

 Encoding: Korg 7-bit variant v2 (MSB of decoded byte j is stored in bit j of the MSB byte).